arbexmb/travel_route_challenge/README.md

 ## Running the console interface

 As well as the test suite, there are two options to run the console interface.
-Without containerization, run:
+Without containerization:

 ```shell
 ruby app/console.rb
 ```

-On the other hand, with containerization, run:
+And with containerization:

 ```
 # docker exec -it app_image ruby app/console.rb